ClimateCodeFoundation/ghcntool/README.md

 `split_year.py` splits a GHCN-M dataset into those stations that still report in a particular year, and those that don't.

 `stationplot.py` plots station records as an SVG file.
+This is a real workhorse of CCF investigations.
+It plots multiple stations from different sources on one chart, can plot anomalies or temperature at monthly or annual resolution, has scalable axes.